-Here are 16 dog breeds that love water.
-(Though, while these breeds are typically more fond of water and swimming than others, you should keep in mind that each individual dog is different, and your pup might not love the water even though he’s a water-loving breed — or he might love water even if he’s not one of the breeds on this list!)
+While these breeds are typically more fond of water and swimming than others, you should keep in mind that each individual dog is different, and your pup might not love the water even though he’s a water-loving breed — or he might love water even if he’s not one of the breeds on this list!

 The first dog who might come to mind when you think of dogs that love water is a Labrador retriever.

 “Labs are notoriously fond of swimming, and their bodies are made for it,” Brown told The Dodo.
 “Labs have a thick coat with a water-resistant outer layer that keeps their skin dry and staves off the cold, plus it dries quickly.
 They also have webbing on their paw pads that helps them propel through the water.”

 “Equally happy on land or sea, Labrador retrievers were bred with waterfowl hunting in mind,